jmjf/tstrpt/README.md

 # tstrpt

-Experiments in test reporing for the Node native test runner
+Experiments in test reporting for the Node native test runner